OR-Tools

 Google OR-Tools is a free and open-source software suite developed by Google for solving linear programming (LP), mixed integer programming (MIP), constraint programming (CP), vehicle routing (VRP), and related optimization problems.
+OR stands for operations research.

 OR-Tools is a set of components written in C++ but provides wrappers for Java, .NET and Python.

 It is distributed under the Apache License 2.0.

 History

 OR-Tools was created by Laurent Perron in 2011.

 In 2014, Google's open source linear programming solver, GLOP, was released as part of OR-Tools.

 The CP-SAT solver bundled with OR-Tools has been consistently winning gold medals in the MiniZinc Challenge, an international constraint programming competition.

 Features

 The OR-Tools supports a variety of programming languages, including: